 + read more— Kliatt

-“A strong and memorable heroine, romance, a rich portrayal of the everyday life, and an understanding of both sides of the conflict."
+“A strong and memorable heroine, romance, [and] a rich portrayal of...everyday life"

 + read more— School Library Journal

 IRA Teachers’ Choice

 A New York Public Library Book for the Teen Age

 A Pennsylvania School Librarian Association YA “Top 40”

 Junior Library Guild Y+ Selection